OVERVIEW AND TRAINING SETTINGS

 The Division of Neuropsychology and Behavioral Health of the Emory Department of Rehabilitation Medicine has been preparing students for professional practice in neuropsychology for over two decades, beginning with a practicum training program in the mid-1980s and adding a postdoctoral fellowship program in 1997 which is now a full affiliate of the Association of Postdoctoral Programs in Clinical Neuropsychology.
 The Neuropsychology Track was added to the APA accredited internship program at Emory/Grady in 2001, initially with one internship position in adult neuropsychology.
 Beginning with the 2006-2007 academic year, the Neuropsychology Track expanded to include adult, child, and geriatric rotations through the addition of faculty based at Wesley Woods Center and Children’s Healthcare of Atlanta.
 All neuropsychologists are faculty members in the Emory School of Medicine (Departments of Rehabilitation Medicine or Neurology) and are listed in the attached compendium.
-In addition, various neurologists and other physicians contribute to the internship as conference leaders, presenters or supervisors, and are listed in the attached compendium.
+In addition, various neurologists and other physicians contribute to the internship as conference leaders, presenters or supervisors, and also are listed in the attached compendium.

 The neuropsychology track is based on American Psychological Association (APA) guidelines for training at the internship level in clinical psychology and accepts four interns annually.
 In addition, the neuropsychology track was designed to meet APA Division 40, Houston Conference, and Association of Internship Training Centers in Clinical Neuropsychology (AITCN) guidelines for neuropsychology internships.
 Therefore, 50 percent of the clinical service time is devoted to neuropsychology training through the Major Rotations in adult, child, and geriatric neuropsychology and approximately 50 percent is devoted to general clinical psychology training through the Minor Rotations.

 Wesley Woods Center (WW) houses the geriatric neuropsychology rotation and is located on a 64-acre wooded campus adjacent to the Emory University campus.
 Wesley Woods is nationally recognized for its comprehensive care to individuals and families who face age-related health care issues.
 Wesley Woods encompasses a spectrum of care for older adults including a geriatric hospital, a long-term nursing care facility, an independent living facility for seniors, an outpatient center and a health center.
 Wesley Woods Geriatric Hospital, established in 1987 as the first comprehensive outpatient and acute care facility of its kind to specialize in aging adults, encompasses a 100-bed acute care hospital and outpatient clinic.
 More than 2,347 inpatients and 34,320 outpatients come to the Geriatric Hospital each year.
 Wesley Woods Health Center houses the Wesley Woods Adult Day Hospital and outpatient counseling and Partial Hospitalization programs.
 It also houses our nationally recognized teaching and research programs and the Emory Center for Health and Aging, a new interdisciplinary training and research center involving the Emory University Schools of Medicine, Nursing and Public Health.
 Budd Terrace at Wesley Woods is a 250-bed nursing care facility that offers long-term care to older adults with chronic health problems.
-Wesley Woods Towers’ offers assisted living to residents who are 62 years or older.
+Wesley Woods Towers offers assisted living to residents who are 62 years or older.
 Two neuropsychologists at Wesley Woods Center provide primarily diagnostic services to inpatients and outpatients with dementia, mild cognitive impairment, and movement disorders.

-Adult/Geriatric Training Program:
+Adult/Geriatric Training Concentration:

 Major Rotations: 6 month adult rotation at CRM, and 6 month geriatric rotation at WW.

 Interns completing these rotations will receive extensive experience working with both adult and geriatric populations.
-This training program will be most appropriate for those applicants with strong experiences working with adult populations, and/or those with a particular interest in geriatric populations.
+This training concentration will be most appropriate for those applicants with strong experiences working with adult populations, and/or those with a particular interest in geriatric populations.

-Adult/Pediatric Training Program:
+Adult/Pediatric Training Concentration:

 Major Rotations: 6 month adult rotation at CRM, and 6 month pediatric rotation at CHOA.